ThiagoAndo/Slide-Bar_Vanilla_JavaScript/README.md

 - See pictures moving automatically to the left while the title appears coming down from top to bottom.

-- To change pictures by using the previous, next and squares buttons.
+- Change pictures by using the previous, next and squares buttons.

-- To stop the animation while the mouse cursor is over the buttons or the pictures.
+- Stop the animation while the mouse cursor is over the buttons or the pictures.

-- To spect animation runs again automatically after interacting with the page.
+- Spect animation runs again automatically after interacting with the page.

 ### Screenshots